PulseBeamDev/docs/concepts/security-and-architecture.md

 We will discuss why media and data transmission have their own protocols in a later chapter, but for now it is enough to know that they are handled separately.

 Now we are done!
 We have successfully established bidirectional and secure communication.
-If you have a stable connection between your WebRTC agents, this is all the complexity you need.
-In the next section,
+If you have a stable connection between your WebRTC agents.

 ## Signaling Security

 * PulseBeam uses HTTPS to encrypt all signaling traffic
 * Signaling uses Token validation for all resource access
 * Tokens ensures only users whom you issued tokens to can participate in connections.
-* This protects customer data like SDPs
+* This protects user data like SDPs

 ## TURN / STUN Security